Year of call: 1985

 Grace is regularly instructed by the International Justice and Organised Crime Department of the Crown Prosecution Service and is on the Specialist Panels 2018-22 list for Serious Crime Group at level 4.

 Grace is an active member of the Criminal Bar Association Executive Committee and as Chair of the Social Mobility Committee promotes social mobility and diversity in the Criminal Bar.
-She is a constant and regular presenter at the Bar Council Pupillage Fairs.
+She is a constant and regular presenter at the Bar Council Pupillage Fairs and is often called upon to speak about diversity issues.
 She chairs the interviewing panel for the Criminal Bar Association Bursary Award.
 She has successfully pupil-supervised and mentored several barristers.

 - R -v- L Worcester Crown Court.
 Successful prosecution of a defendant for serious sexual abuse of his stepdaughter, resulting in the birth of a child.